HippoCampusRobotics/fav_docs/assignments/assignment_02.rst

 It can also be used as a base PID controller implementation for the additional controller(s).

 It is up to you to decide wether you want to implement x-, y-, z-, and yaw-control in separate nodes each.
-You mighht also find it more compelling to implement x- and y-control in the same node.
+You might also find it more compelling to implement x- and y-control in the same node.

 The yaw-controller is recommended, since the ``range_sensor`` can only detect the anchors/landmarks/AprilTags within a certain field of view.
 Making the robot "looking" at the tags will make sure, they get detected more reliably.

 Also keep in mind that there are almost no disturbances changing the BlueROV's heading in the simulation.
-Most likely this will be different for the lab experiments, rendering the yaw-controller essential.
+Most likely this will be different for the lab experiments, making the yaw-controller essential.

 Additional Notes
 ================